matstc/whatsnext.info/content/css/interview_questions.md

+- Can you explain the CSS box model?
 - Give your opinion on SASS vs LESS
 - What is a selector's specificity?
 - Is it okay to use pixels or should most CSS directives be relative?